!Header Logo

 Offer your pint-sized pal plenty of toys, including lots of suitable chew toys.
 Many wood, paper, and cardboard items are safe, as long as they don’t have small parts or sharp edges, and aren’t coated in paint, varnish, glitter, or dye.
 (Tip: cardboard toilet-paper rolls can make great chew toys.)
 Hammie may also enjoy a runabout, or exercise wheel.
 Just be sure to take proper safety precautions.
 Ask your vet for specific recommendations.

-What are the ideal temperature conditions to maintain in a hamster’s environment, and why?
+What are the ideal temperature and humidity conditions for hamsters?